Pop 'im Pop!: Plot

-The cartoon opens with a circus featuring "Gracie, the Fightin' Kangaroo!".
+A circus features the attraction "Gracie, the Fightin' Kangaroo!".
 When Gracie goes off to perform, she leaves her young son, Hippety Hopper, alone in her dressing room.
 Hippety slips on a pair of his mother's boxing gloves, and wanders off (along the way, treading in wet cement, much to the anger of the workman who is paving the new sidewalk, falling into a pink dress and causing several cars to crash).

 Meanwhile, Sylvester is bragging to his son about how he took on a mouse about his own size.
-Unfortunately, Hippety shows up behind him, leading Sylvester into a panic.
+Hippety shows up behind him, frightening Sylvester.
 Junior urges Sylvester to fight Hippety, as they both think he's a giant mouse, and says that if he doesn't, he'll "disillusion a child's faith in his father."
 The result is a fight between Hippety and Sylvester.
 Hippety wins at first, but then Sylvester chases him off with an axe.
 Along the way, they pass the workman, who treads in his own cement as if daring the participants in the chase to do the same – but when they do not, he stands in the center of the sidewalk and plays "Taps" on a bugle as he sinks.